njlr/rs-core-lib/prion/core.md

 Define a `Kwarg<K>` object for each keyword argument, where `K` is the argument type.
-Functions that will take keyword arguments should be declared with a variadic argument pack (possibly preceded by ordinary positional arguments).
+Functions that will take keyword arguments should be declared with a variadic argument pack, possibly preceded by ordinary positional arguments.
+The variadic arguments must be passed by reference, since the global `Kwarg` objects are identified by address.

 When calling the function, the keyword arguments should be supplied in the form `key=value`, where `key` is a `Kwarg<K>` object, and `value` is the argument value.
 The value type must be convertible to `K`.
 If `K` is `bool`, the keyword alone can be passed as an argument, with the value defaulting to `true`.

 In the function body, call `kwget()` for each possible keyword argument, with the corresponding `Kwarg<K>` object as the key, a reference to the variable